WayneTomas/Ezio/README.md

 //It just a small project to practice Principle of Compiler,so there may be many imperfections.

-//You can just use it just as a conference or you can help me do it better.
+//You can use it just as a conference or you can help me do it better.

 //Thank you for all that you have watched this.